 Markers and coloured pens are one of the best tools for graphic designers.
 You don’t even need fancy ones; I use a mega pack of Crayola coloured markers that I purchased for around $8 at my local superstore.

 At their core, graphic designers are artists.
 While we usually focus on digital art, sketching something in colour on a pad of paper can often be quicker so that we don’t forget some of our initial project ideas.

 Whenever I start a new project, I immediately grab my marker pack and start sketching initial ideas with colour.
 This helps so much later on when I’m beginning to digitize everything!

 Headphones are must-have graphic designer equipment, whether you’re working from home, in a coworking space, or even on the beach.
 They come in handy for taking private calls with clients and listening to music or podcasts while working.

 Headphones can help you get in the zone while working too.

 Listening to your favourite album on noise-cancelling headphones can help graphic designers hyper-focus while working.
 This is one of my favourite tactics for getting work done in a reasonable amount of time.

-Now You Know The Best Graphic Design Tools
+Now You Know the Best Graphic Design Equipment

-Now you know all of the best graphic design tools!
-Whether you are a freelancer or you work for a larger company, these tools are essential and can help you reach your potential.
+I hope this article gave you lots of insight into the best tools for graphic design!
+Whether you’re a freelancer or you work for a larger company, these tools are essential and can help you reach your potential.